protonemedia/laravel-splade-docs/bridge-components.md

     ]);
 }
 ```

-Please be very aware that all public properties are exposed to the browser and thus visible to the end user.
-Be sure sensitive Model attributes are [hidden](https://laravel.com/docs/10.x/eloquent-serialization#hiding-attributes-from-json).

 Also, just like controller methods, public component methods may be manually invoked by users.
 Therefore, always validate incoming data and, when necessary, use a [Rate Limiter](https://laravel.com/docs/10.x/rate-limiting#main-content).